lemonade-hq/mcpr/examples/README.md

 - These examples use `env_logger` for logging.
 Set the `RUST_LOG` environment variable to control log levels.
   Example: `RUST_LOG=info cargo run --example echo_server`

-- The WebSocket examples require a network connection, but only communicate locally (127.0.0.1).
+- The SSE examples require a network connection, but only communicate locally (127.0.0.1).

 - Error handling is demonstrated in all examples, showing how to properly propagate and handle errors in an async context.